 Research and knowledge exchange

-- 'Young Dancers Perceptions of Ability’ Canterbury Christ Church University Centre for Physical Education Research and London Contemporary Dance School Centre for Advanced Training (Funded by DfES)
+- 2009 'Investigating Talented Girls in Dance’ Canterbury Christ Church University Centre for Physical Education Research, The Royal Ballet School and Northern Ballet School Centre for Advanced Training (Funded by DfES)

-- ‘Space for Sport and the Arts’ National evaluation of sport and arts facilities in primary schools Canterbury Christ Church University Centre for Physical Education Research (Funded by Sport England, Arts Council and Big Lottery Fund)
+- 2006-2009 ‘Space for Sport and the Arts’ National evaluation of sport and arts facilities in primary schools Canterbury Christ Church University Centre for Physical Education Research (Funded by Sport England, Arts Council and Big Lottery Fund)

 Teaching and subject expertise

-Angela's specialisms are dance pedagogies, ballet, bodies as culture, embodiment, dance and health and dance/performance practice, Bourdieu, talent, gender, dance pedagogy, creativity, choreography (mainstream, improvisation and approaches to structuring).
+She has researched and published work on ballet, bodies as culture, embodiment, dance and health, dance and performance practice, Bourdieu, talent, gender, dance psychology (motivation and perfectionism), creativity, choreography (mainstream, improvisation and approaches to structuring).

 She is Artistic Director and choreographer of Canterbury Dance Company.
 This is a creative and performing dance company which often works collaboratively with a range of musicians such as classical, Big Band and sonic artists.

-Consultant for Centre of Advanced Training at Trinity Laban Conservatoire for Dance
+Consultant for Centre of Advanced Training at Trinity Laban Conservatoire for Dance (widening participation)